Parent Coaching Through Legal Situations

 • Legal family systems and custody proceedings

-• CFI recommendations and court-involved parenting plans
+• CFI or PRE recommendations and court-involved parenting plans

 In these situations, the goal is not just to satisfy a requirement — it’s to help parents build the skills and stability that courts are looking for while creating a healthier environment for their children.